jlyon87/FMT-Starter-Kit/README.md

 The build.xml I have shared is a custom build file that I have created from the FMT's sample build.xml.

 ### batch files
-The `.bat` files I've included are simple windows batch files that will execute one of the build.xml's targets for you without having to use bash or windows command prompt.
-They are quick and easy to use, but you will not get any error reporting or logging.
-If you wish to see errors and logging, I recommend opening bash to your folder and typing out the ant command yourself.
-The command begins with `ant` and ends with the name of the target you want to call from the build.xml.
-Such as `ant retrieve` from this example.
+Windows users: The `.bat` files I've included are simple windows batch files that will execute one of the build.xml's targets for you without having to use bash or windows command prompt.